insuhan/insuhan.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 ## About Me
-I am an [FDS] Postdoctoral Fellow at Yale University.
+I am an Applied Scientist at Adobe [Firefly].
+I was an [FDS] Postdoctoral Fellow at Yale University.
 Previously, I obtained my Ph.D. degree in the School of Electrical Engineering at Korea Advanced Institute of Science and Technology (KAIST), where I was advised by [Jinwoo Shin].
 I received an M.S. in Electrical engineering and a B.S. in Electrical Engineering and Mathematics (minored) from KAIST.
 My research interests focus on approximate algorithm design and analysis for large-scale machine learning and its applications.
 In 2019, I was fortunate to be a recipient of [Microsoft Research Asia Fellowship 2019].

 Here is my [CV] (Last update: Jun 2023).